HOW DO I KEEP FOXES OUT OF MY GARDEN AND SECURE MY PETS?

 Gone shootin’

-Lethal control (namely hiring a pest control expert to
+Lethal control (namely hiring a pest controller to

 remove the fox) is one potential solution to the problem of fox